dgroomes/git-playground/README.md

 ## Submodules

-I would like to learn Git (submodules)[https://git-scm.com/book/en/v2/Git-Tools-Submodules].
+I would like to learn [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 So, let's pick a project to add to our Git repo as a submodule.
 Let's pick my own repo <https://github.com/dgroomes/dgroomes>.
-I added this submodule by executing the command:
+I added this submodule by executing this command:

 ```
 git submodule add https://github.com/dgroomes/dgroomes